thanthese/tickler-dates/readme.md

     15.09.10r |y+1r 1st Thursday of this month next year

-Finally, for when you just want today's date, use `-t` option will just spit out today.
+Finally, for when you just want today's date, the `-t` option will spit it out today.

-    $ tickler-date 15.09.10r
+    $ tickler-date -t
+    15.09.10r

 # Vim mappings

 These mappings live in my `.vimrc`.
-You may enjoy
+You may enjoy.

 ```viml
 nnoremap <space>d !!tickler-dates<cr>